 Evelyn LeTourneau Hall is the building of the Trinity Hall cluster directly across the street from Gilbert Hall.
 ELH (as it's more commonly known) is named after our founder - Evelyn "Mom" LeTourneau.
 ELH originally opened as a Residence Hall for men, and transitioned to house to female students in the late 1990's.
-In Fall 2015, ELH will again be home to male students as we continue a multi-year renovation plan for all three "Trinity" Residence Halls.
+In 2015-2016, ELH will again be home to male students as we continue a multi-year renovation plan for all three "Trinity" Residence Halls.

 Each floor in ELH has a centrally located lounge area furnished with plenty of comfortable seats, perfect for studying, hanging out, or playing games.
 Each floor also has a small kitchenette area with refrigerator, sink, and cabinets.

 As a part of the renovation, we are removing the original built-in furniture and installing modular furnishings, similar to what we have elsewhere on campus.